Privacy Hub

 • Complying with and supporting compliance with legal and regulatory requirements

-Please refer to the CRAIN for more details on the above activities: www.equifax.co.uk/privacy-hub/crain
+Please refer to the CRAIN for more information.

 Contract

-The UK’s data protection law allows the use of personal data where it is necessary for the performance of a contract to which you are a party.
+The UK’s data protection laws allow the use of personal data where it is necessary for the performance of a contract with you.

-In addition to the lawful bases set out above, UK data protection law also allows us to process personal data where such processing is necessary for compliance with law.
+The UK’s data protection laws allow us to process personal data where it is necessary for compliance with law.

-There are many situations where such legal obligations may arise from time to time but those most likely to impact our business (and result in the processing of your personal data) are as follows:
+There are many situations where legal obligations may arise, but those most likely to impact our business and result in the processing of your personal data are:

 • Where a crime is suspected (including fraud or money laundering) and we are required to make appropriate notifications or assist with investigations.